maelsabbagh/Design-patterns/FactoryMethodPattern/Readme.md

-## Build A payment APP using factory patterns
+## Build A payment APP using factory pattern

 We build a factory that is responsible for providing the suitable payment method type